odinuv/web/slides/database-tech/slides.md

 <section markdown='1'>
 ## Query Builders
-- Not to be confused wit ORM (most ORM support it).
+- Not to be confused with ORM (most ORM support it).
 - Fluent interface, Query Builder class:
     - Sometimes less cluttered than a plain SQL query;
     - Usually more cluttered than a normal query;